Details

 Overview

-This coursework program is founded on principles designed to encourage lifelong learning in the practice of speech pathology.
+The Master of Speech Pathology coursework program at Flinders University is founded on principles designed to encourage lifelong learning in the practice of speech pathology.
 It involves an innovative, integrated inquiry-based curriculum, incorporating a problem-based learning format.
 This approach is supported by a wide variety of teaching and learning strategies including lectures, workshops, clinical skills tutorials and practicum.

 A variety of assessment methods are used, including peer and self-assessment, performance within authentic tasks and competency-based assessment of practical work.